vadimsj/redland-renovations/README.md

 - [Google fonts](https://fonts.google.com/) - was used to import fonts.

+- [favicon.io](https://favicon.io/) - was used to generate favicon.

 - [Coolors.co](https://coolors.co/) - was used to display the colour scheme.

 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) - was used during testing, debugging and making the website responsive.